phodal/new-project-checklist/README.md

  - Who are you looking for each problem?
  - Team members' technical stack and level
- - How to bring everyone's skill level: Coach, Pairing, Tech
+ - How to bring everyone's skill level: Coach, Pairing, Teach
  - Project-independent technology, who can find "entertainment" together?
  - 1 to 1 Meetings